How to Keep Your Website Content Fresh for Better Search Traffic

 For us, this is a solid and proven strategy.
 Not every single refresh sees a giant traffic bump, but in total we’ve seen huge benefits from keeping our content updated and maintained.
 Plus, it’s just better for the user.
 As with anything, test first to see how the changes impact the traffic and rankings.
 Google is getting better and faster at determining the best result to the user’s search query so make sure your refreshing efforts actually improve the content.

-If you have any questions or want to write for BlogHer U, you can reach me at firstname.lastname@example.org.
+If you want to write for BlogHer U, you can reach me at email@example.com.